Viratamey/Java/src/jvm/jvm.md

 **JVM Memory**

 1.  **Method area:** In the method area, all class level information like class name, immediate parent class name, methods and variables information etc. are stored, including static variables.
-There is only one method area per JVM, and it is a shared resource.
+There is only **one method area per JVM**, and it is a shared resource.
 2.  **Heap area:** Information of all objects is stored in the heap area.
-There is also one Heap Area per JVM.
+There is also **one Heap Area per JVM**.
 It is also a shared resource.
-3.  **Stack area:** For every thread, JVM creates one run-time stack which is stored here.
+3.  **Stack area:** **For every thread, JVM creates one run-time stack** which is stored here.
 Every block of this stack is called activation record/stack frame which stores methods calls.
 All local variables of that method are stored in their corresponding frame.
 After a thread terminates, its run-time stack will be destroyed by JVM.
 It is not a shared resource.
 4.  **PC Registers:** Store address of current execution instruction of a thread.
-Obviously, each thread has separate PC Registers.
+Obviously, **each thread has separate PC Registers.**
-5.  **Native method stacks:** For every thread, a separate native stack is created.
+5.  **Native method stacks:** **For every thread, a separate native stack** is created.
 It stores native method information.

 ![jvm2](https://media.geeksforgeeks.org/wp-content/uploads/jvm-memory-2.jpg)